aws-samples/aws-modernization-workshop-with-gitlab/content/030_self_guided_setup/34_create_vpc.md

 across two Availability Zones.
 It deploys an internet gateway, with a default route on the public subnets.
 It deploys a pair of NAT gateways (one in each AZ), and default routes for them in the private subnets.

-This will take a couple of miuntes to deploy.
+This will take a couple of minutes to deploy.

 When the deployment is complete go to "Services" -> "VPC", To see the list of VPC on the account.